Iowa Lemon Law Attorneys

 From the moment you connect with a Iowa lemon law attorney, they go to work protecting your claim.
 The most common case types we handle:

-Skipping the pre-suit written notice and final repair opportunity required by Iowa Code § 322G.4
+Skipping the written notice and final repair opportunity Iowa Code § 322G.4 requires before suit

-Accepting the manufacturer’s first buy-back offer without checking the statutory formula
+Taking the manufacturer's first offer without checking the statutory refund formula — the use offset is where they pad their side

 Common Iowa Lemon Law Mistakes